reframejs/reframe/readme.md

 **Take Over Control** -
-You can eject and take control over Reframe parts as your app grows and as the need arises.
+You can eject and take control over Reframe parts as your app grows and the need arises.
 All Reframe parts are ejectable which means that you can gain full control.

 **Removable** -